FallingSnow/sayari-demo/README.md

 I have been using Preact a lot laterly but didn't want to run into any compatibility issues, so I stuck with React for this one.

 #### Web Server
 This one I assume is an interesting choice.
 There are some many web servers out there, even for node.
-I chose `uWebsockets.js` because it has very high performance, not much more complex than express, and the possibility of using websockets baked in (thats always a good door to leave open).
+I chose `uWebsockets.js` because it has very high performance, not much more complex than express, and has the possibility of using websockets baked in (thats always a good door to leave open).

-The one thing I might have changed is serving the compiled UI from nginx instead of from node.
+The one thing I might have changed is serving the compiled UI from nginx instead of from node when in production.

 ## Features
 * When not in development mode (NODE_ENV=development) console output is provided in machine readable format.